Spandan2003/Spandan2003.github.io/_pages/home.md

 ---

 <!-- <br> -->
-<span style="font-weight:500; font-size: 25px" > Welcome to my AI/ML Journey!</span>
+<span style="font-weight:500; font-size: 25px"> Welcome to my AI/ML Journey! </span>

-I am Spandan Anaokar, a fourth-year student in the Engineering Physics Department at [IIT Bombay](www.iitb.ac.in), with a strong passion for the fascinating world of Artificial Intelligence and Machine Learning.
-Throughout my academic journey, I have been captivated by the potential of AI/ML to revolutionize industries and solve complex problems.
-With a current CGPA of 9.5, I strive for excellence in my academic pursuits and am eager to expand my knowledge in this rapidly evolving field.

-On this website, I invite you to join me on my journey as I delve deeper into the realms of AI and ML.
-Explore my projects, research interests, and insights gained through coursework and independent explorations.
-Together, let's unravel complex algorithms, extract meaningful insights from data, and contribute to the ever-growing field of AI.
+Hi, I’m Spandan Anaokar.
+I grew up in India with an endless curiosity for how things work, which led me to study Engineering Physics at IIT Bombay and eventually pursue a Master’s in Machine Learning at Carnegie Mellon University.
+Along the way, I discovered my fascination for Artificial Intelligence — not just as a field of study, but as a way of thinking about problems, systems, and even people.

+Outside academics, I’ve always tried to keep life colorful.
+I enjoy the quiet intensity of chess, the thrill of basketball games, the escapism of thriller novels, and the imagination of anime.
+These interests keep me grounded and creative, reminding me that learning doesn’t only happen in classrooms or labs.

+This site is a little window into my journey — the projects I’ve worked on, the ideas I’m exploring, and the things that inspire me.
+Thanks for stopping by, and I hope you enjoy looking around.

 > “I’d rather regret the things I’ve done than regret the things I haven’t done.” —Lucille Ball

-PS: Apart from acads, I am also interested in Thriller Books, Chess and Basketball.
 <br><br>

 <h4>Updates</h4>